bkgood/giter/README.md

 #### some/has
 "has anything matching predicate"

-#### first/last

-just give me the first or last thing (maybe even accept an n, to give top/bottom n).

 #### get rid of awkward infix-style calls

 go doesn't let me have generic method calls, so i have to use normal functions and can't have a nice